 Winter is when you need to be really thinking about boot materials and boot care.
 All that rain, all that added moisture and mud, that’s the stuff that ruins men’s leather boots.
 The water tends to get between the vamp (the boots’ upper) and the welt (the bit where the upper joins the sole).
 The leather expands, contracts, dries out and cracks, forcing the boots apart.

 So first things first: no suede or nubuck.
 Not in winter.
 You want hard-wearing full leather uppers and leather lining—for warmth as well as waterproofing.
 A good shoe spray can also work wonders.
 During winter, we recommend something higher and heavier, like our rubber-soled military boots.
 This is often the only season when you can bust out a chunky combat boot, so go nuts.

 Spring is a little like autumn: you need to keep one eye on the weather forecast at all times.
-There’s nothing worse than walking out in your new khaki suede DAYTON boots and then running for cover when it rains.
+There’s nothing worse than walking out in your neutral suede PATON boots and then running for cover when it rains.

 Something like a low-rise, round-toed LUCCA Chelsea boot is great for spring: it’s comfortable enough to walk around all day, and the rubber sole and leather upper can handle any unexpected showers.
 Our leather ADAMS Chukka boots are equally versatile.
 You can dress these down with basic chinos and a crew-neck tee, or even pair them with chino shorts and a linen shirt.
 Boots in spring need to handle pretty much anything the sky throws at them, so think lightweight, comfortable and waterproof.